martinapastorino/HSI_DDPM/README.md

 ## :eyes: Acknowledgements

 The code to perform blind hyperspectral unmixing derives from the GitHub repository [HySUPP](https://github.com/BehnoodRasti/HySUPP/tree/main).
+This code is an unmixing-agnostic, CFG DDPM version of the UnmixingDM from the GitHub repository [UnmixingDM](https://github.com/yuyang95/UnmixingDM).